amyhuang95/hw04/README.md

 ## How to run the queries:

 1. Download this repository.
-2. Run the following commands in the terminal.
+2. Run the following commands in the terminal of the directory where the repository is located:

    ```bash
    sqlite3 MediaDB.db < queries.sql